JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 ```

 # Connceting Data
-Sale Price and attributes of houses in Ames-Iowa: Source:Kaggle web site
+Sale Price and attributes of houses in e city of Ames,state of Iowa in United States of America

-Original location
+Source:Kaggle web site

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 ```